 The much-loved kiwi bird is a national icon in New Zealand.
 Seeing a kiwi should be on the top of your bucket list whether you live in New Zealand or you’re just visiting.
 Because kiwi are nocturnal, and not as common as you might think, the chance of spotting one when out and about in New Zealand is pretty low.
 If you are wondering where to see kiwi in New Zealand, I’ve put together this comprehensive guide that shows you many of the places where you’ll have the opportunity to spot this elusive bird.

 When I visited my home country of New Zealand with the Haggis, he really wanted to see a kiwi bird.
-Because we were travelling all over the country, I decided I’d plot out all of the places on a map you can see kiwi throughout New Zealand.
+Because we were travelling all over the country, I decided to plot on a map all of the places you can see kiwi throughout New Zealand.

 This was a super handy resource for us, so I’ve decided to share this with you so you can find the closest kiwi sanctuary on your travels in New Zealand.
 You’ll find the map at the bottom of this article.